 So… how do you get your music on Spotify?

-To get your music on Spotify, you need to work with a distributor, or with a record label who already has a distributor.
-They handle all the licensing and distribution, and pay your streaming royalties.
+To get your music on Spotify, you need to work with a distributor or with a record label that already has a distributor.
+They handle all the licensing and distribution and pay your streaming royalties.

 Spotify